US · AI law tracker

 - What is HR 6879?

-- A federal bill has been introduced to prohibit the sale of the most advanced artificial intelligence chips to designated 'countries of concern' [1].
-The proposed legislation also aims to facilitate the safe and efficient transfer of these chips to 'approved United States persons abroad' [1], indicating a focus on controlling critical AI hardware exports.
-The bill has been referred to the Committee on Foreign Affairs for further review and legislative process.
+- A bill, H.R.
+6879, has been introduced in the US House of Representatives to prohibit the sale of “the most advanced artificial intelligence chips” to “countries of concern” [1].
+The legislation also aims to “facilitate the safe and efficient transfer of chips to approved United States persons abroad” [1], and has been referred to the Committee on Foreign Affairs.
 Primary source →

 - Why does HR 6879 matter?